Supplemental Payments

 You can also add a note that will be visible to the employee when they receive the payment.

-You’ll select the payees on the next page.
-On this page, you’ll be able to sort by department, office, member type, and employee name.
+You’ll also select the payees on this page.
+You can sort by department, office, member type, and employee name.
 You’ll also see a helpful summary of all the payments and amounts you’ve entered on the right-hand side.

-Once you’ve entered all the payment information, you’ll see the review page:
+Once you’ve entered all the payment information, click "Continue" to a final review.

 After submitting these payments, you’ll see information about when you can edit the payment until, when your company’s bank account will be debited, and a reminder about when the employees will receive their payment.